Philadelphia woman who was driving a partially automated Mustang Mach-E charged with DUI homicide

 Investigators in Philadelphia believe that Mustang driver Dimple Patel was driving about 71 mph (114 kph), using both Blue Cruise and Adaptive Cruise Control, when the crash occurred.
 A fourth vehicle was also struck.

-Patel, of Philadelphia, faces multiple charges, including homicide by vehicle while driving under the influence and involuntary manslaughter.
+The 23-year-old Patel, a pre-med student from Philadelphia, faces multiple charges, including homicide by vehicle while driving under the influence and involuntary manslaughter.
 She turned herself in to police Tuesday on the charges filed last week, state police said.

-Her lawyer did not immediately return a phone message seeking comment.
+Defense lawyer Zak Goldstein said he had not yet seen the criminal complaint or any reports on the crash, and called the deaths a tragedy.
+However, he noted that, broadly speaking, Pennsylvania law on DUI-related homicides requires “that the DUI caused the homicide.”

+“If in fact it’s a failure in a self-driving or a driving system, that may not be a homicide by DUI even if the driver is intoxicated,” he said, adding that he has not seen any case law on the issue in Pennsylvania.

 Federal investigators have studied other previous crashes involving partially automated driving systems, most involving Tesla’s Autopilot.